AER Memories of Old

 - 3 % negative mentions

-The graphics of "Aer: Memories of Old" are characterized by a charming low-poly art style that many players find visually appealing, with vibrant colors and atmospheric design enhancing the overall experience.
-While some appreciate the minimalist aesthetic and its ability to create a serene environment, others feel that the graphics can appear simplistic or underwhelming in certain areas, leading to mixed opinions on their effectiveness.
-Overall, the visuals are often praised for their beauty and ability to complement the game's tranquil gameplay and soundtrack.
+The graphics of "Aer: Memories of Old" are characterized by a charming low-poly art style that many players find visually appealing, with vibrant colors and a serene atmosphere that enhances the overall experience.
+While some appreciate the minimalist design for its tranquility and artistic expression, others feel it can appear simplistic or underwhelming in certain areas, leading to mixed opinions on its execution.
+Overall, the visuals are often praised for their beauty and ability to create an immersive environment, despite some critiques regarding the lack of detail and variety in the world.

 “The beautiful graphics absolutely make this game!”